 Only rum distillery in Seychelles offering guided tours of sugarcane rum production with tasting sessions

-What is the best time of year to visit attractions in Seychelles?
+When is the best season to visit attractions in Seychelles?

 May-September during the dry southeast monsoon for calmer seas and best beach conditions.
 April and October are excellent shoulder months with good weather and fewer visitors.